Dive into the history of one of Australia’s oldest higher education institutions.

 The idea of establishing the college originally stemmed from discussions between Evelyn Tildesley and Frank Stuart.
 At the time, Evelyn Tildesley was the Principal of Normanhurst School in Ashfield and Frank Stuart was a noted swordsman and physical training instructor who taught fencing to members of the Russian and British royal families (and who would go on to coach Australian fencing teams at the 1950 Empire Games and 1952 Olympics).

 ACPE was created on Frank Stuart’s stance that the aim of physical education was to “gain physical perfection.
-It is not the ideal to gain muscular strength alone, but to gain the perfect balance, wherein a healthy body, working balanced against a healthy mind, achieves that co-ordination and harmony of body and mind.”
+It is not the ideal to gain muscular strength alone, but to gain the perfect balance, wherein a healthy body, working balanced against a healthy mind, achieves that coordination and harmony of body and mind.”

-In 2000 the college moved to 8 Figtree Drive, Sydney Olympic Park and was then purchased by global education provider Study Group in 2009, the college moved one last time in 2016 to its current new state-of-the-art campus at 10 Parkview Drive, Sydney Olympic Park.
+In 2000, the college moved to 8 Figtree Drive, Sydney Olympic Park.
+Purchased by the global education provider Study Group in 2009, the college moved one last time in 2016 to its current new state-of-the-art campus at 10 Parkview Drive, Sydney Olympic Park.